NormanLo4319/ML-Deployment-Flask-App/README.md

 ## Flask Framework

 Flask is a micro web framwork written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
+To build a Flask app that runs a ML model in the background for prediction, we need to make sure the app contains the following key elements:

 Key Elements in the Project Structure: